 Fnatic Flick 2 - Initial Impressions

 The Flick 2 offers a pretty straightforward design.
-It’s an ergonomic mouse with subtle LED illumination on the scroll wheel, three LEDs towards the left hand side of the mouse (to show what DPI setting it’s currently on) and an illuminated Fnatic logo on the left front side of the mouse.
+It’s an ambidextrous mouse (though it doesn't necessarily feel like a 'classic' ambi to me) with subtle LED illumination on the scroll wheel, three LEDs towards the left hand side of the mouse (to show what DPI setting it’s currently on) and an illuminated Fnatic logo on the left front side of the mouse.